collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Go For It!

-* By the way, if you are interested in contributing to the DjangoCon US website next year, let us know.
-We have a diverse group of contributors of all skill levels and we are always looking for more contributors.
+My last but not least recommendation is that you become a contributor to the DjangoCon US website next year
+* We have a diverse group of contributors of all skill levels and we are always looking for more contributors.
+Let us know if you are interested.

 </td></tr>